-First off, I bought a bag of 10 grain bread mix, which is made by Red Mill.
+First off, I bought a bag of 10-grain bread mix, which is made by Bob's Red Mill and makes great bread.
 This brand can be found at most supermarkets and it can also be ordered through Amazon.
-It makes a great bread.
-Then I added some whole wheat flour, some high gluten bread flour, some sunflower seeds, and some wheat germ.
+I added some whole wheat flour, some high gluten bread flour, some sunflower seeds, and some wheat germ.
 By the time I got through combining, I think my bowl contained pretty much every type of flour available.
-It was a very easy bread to make, I just had to be patient while the dough was rising.
-The wait was worth it.
-Freshly baked bread on a winter's day is a special treat.
-There was an incredible aroma filling the house as the bread was baking.
-The bread was really delicious and well worth making: whole wheat bread with walnuts and raisins!
+It was a very easy bread to make; I just had to be patient while the dough was rising.
+The wait was worth it!

 |Now let's make whole wheat raisin walnut bread:|

 1 bag (19 ounces) 10-grain bread mix (remove the yeast package that comes inside the bag)

 6 ounces strong white flour, this is the high gluten bread flour

 2½ tablespoons active dried yeast (use the envelope that comes with the bread mix, that’s one tablespoon, and then use more active dry yeast from your own supply)

 4 tablespoons honey

 - In a large bowl mix the flours with the sunflower seeds, wheat germ and salt.
 Add the walnuts and raisins and mix again.

 - In a small bowl, using a spoon, mix the yeast, honey and warm water until well incorporated.